 Our shoemaking heritage

-We work with shoemakers in the Northants county of England to create the finest English leather shoes.
-The Northants countryside has three important ingredients for shoemaking: lush fields for grazing cattle, oak bark and charcoal for tanning leather, and plenty of good clean water for washing hides.
-Northants county is internationally renowned for its magnificent Made in England men’s shoes, with a history that dates all the way back to the 15th century.
+We work with shoemakers in Northamptonshire to create the finest English leather shoes.
+The Northamptonshire countryside has three important ingredients for shoemaking: lush fields for grazing cattle, oak bark and charcoal for tanning leather, and plenty of good clean water for washing hides.
+Northamptonshire is internationally renowned for its magnificent Made in England men’s shoes, with a history that dates all the way back to the 15th century.

 Today, Northamptonshire shoemakers have embraced machinery.
 Most men’s shoes are made in factories, but many of the shoemaking tasks are still performed by hand.
 The Northampton tradition of craftsmanship continues into the 21st century, and our suppliers employ shoemakers who have worked in the shoe industry for generations.
 This means that over 100 years of knowledge, skill and pride goes into every pair of Charles Tyrwhitt leather shoes.